 How Often Do Red Flag Petitions Get Filed in Maryland?

 Maryland’s red flag law took effect about 1 year ago on October 1, 2018.
 Officials report that about 80-100 ERPO petitions are filed each month.
 This number has been steadily increasing as awareness of the law spreads.
-Maryland’s red flag law is used much more frequently in comparison to other states.
+Maryland’s red flag law is used much more frequently compared to other states.
 Maryland’s judiciary receives more ERPO petitions in a month than California does in a year, even though California has 5 times as many people.

 Approximately half of Maryland ERPO petitions get filed by the police while the other half are getting filed by family members or members of the respondent’s household (i.e., roommate, girlfriend, etc.).
 Although the evidentiary standard of “credible threat” is low, ERPO petitions are not automatically granted.
 In fact, only about 60% of ERPO petitions are granted while the remaining 40% are denied.
 Petitions filed by law enforcement have a much higher success rate than family member petitions.
 Most of the ERPO petitions that are granted in Maryland involve a respondent with documented mental health problems, suicide threats, or domestic violence incidents.